 ROGER DEAN STADIUM

 Originally Roger Dean Stadium was also the spring-training home of the Montreal Expos.
-However, when Jeffrey Loria sold the Expos, he retained the Florida rights and property that had belonged to the Expos, deciding to move the Marlins' spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Melbourne.
+However, when Jeffrey Loria sold the Expos and bought the Marlins, he retained the Florida rights and property that had belonged to the Expos, and he decided to move the Marlins’ spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Viera.
 The word was that Loria wanted the team to train closer to his home in Palm Beach, but team officials insist that the swap was made in order to market the Marlins to Palm Beach County.
-(Yeah, right.)

 Spring Training History